 Due to a myriad of reasons, students at the University of Florida, Santa Fe College, and other institutions of higher learning will not be completing their degrees on time.

-Often students will feel their hard work goes unnoticed or there was some mistake in calculating their grades.
-Often this can be addressed with the course instructor or professor.
-However, if this approach fails, your appeal must be addressed by a department chair or by the Department of Academic Affairs.
+Often students will feel that their hard work goes unnoticed, or that there was some mistake in calculating their grades.
+Often this can be addressed by discussing the issue with the course instructor or professor.
+However, if this approach fails, your appeal should be sent to a department chair or by the Department of Academic Affairs.
 There is a stringent timeline for grade appeals, and they often vary between institutions and even between academic departments.
-The appeal process is often outlined in your Student Handbook.
+The appeal process is outlined in your Student Handbook.

 One of the most important benefits of attending a state college or university is the possibility of receiving reduced tuition rates based on “in-state residency.”
 In the State of Florida, these requirements are strictly adhered to and make a huge difference in thousands of dollars in tuition fees.
 If you are a student and you are concerned that you have been wrongfully denied in-state tuition rates, then you should seek legal counsel for advice on the appeals process.
 The Law Firm of Massey & Duffy has had brilliant success in reversing residency decisions for students at the University of Florida and Santa Fe College.
-Employment, housing, military service are just a few factors that can help reverse an erroneous denial.
+Employment, housing, military service are just a few factors that can help change an erroneous denial.
 Time is critical in these matters.

 Disciplinary or Dismissals